faosorios/fastmatrix/README.md

 # Fast computation of some matrices useful in statistics

-Small set of functions to fast computation of some matrices and operations useful in statistics.
+Yet another R package for matrices.
+It contains a small set of functions to fast computation of some matrices and operations useful in statistics.